 Total Expenses shows the relative size of the hospital in terms of both inpatient and outpatient services.
-The amount shown is based on the most recent Cost Report available, which is 2019 for most hospitals.
+The amount shown is based on the most recent Cost Report available, which is either 2019 or 2020 for most hospitals.

-Average Margins show the profitability of the hospital during the three most recent years for which Cost Reports are available, except that fiscal years ending in 2020 are excluded.
-(In most cases, the averages are based on 2017-2019 data).
+Average Margins show the profitability of the hospital during the three most recent years for which Cost Reports are available.
+(In most cases, the averages are based on either 2018-2020 or 2017-2019 data).
 Year-by-year data are shown in Trend in Rural Hospital Margins.

 Many small rural hospitals have a positive total margin despite incurring losses on patient services because they receive local tax revenues or state grants that offset the losses.
 If these other sources of revenue were to decrease or be terminated, the hospital would no longer have revenues sufficient to cover its costs.

 Additional details on the methodology are available in the Methodology section.